Urusaitech/From_GSheets_copy_and_update/README.md

 In the target sheet it converts usd value to rub value accordingly to today's RCB rate.

 It also marks outdated supply.
-Telegram notification is possible, but needed to message the bot first, thus the mark shown instead.

 How to run:
+- download main.py
+- create goeath 2 or service account [(for KS only) ](https://drive.google.com/file/d/1XBN1CsCpbr_dttv7gm6eTVEVivibq2jd/view?usp=drivesdk)
-- download main.py and [sacc1.json](https://drive.google.com/file/d/1XBN1CsCpbr_dttv7gm6eTVEVivibq2jd/view?usp=drivesdk) in a single repository
+- put all files in a single directory
 - run main.py (IDE recommended)

 There might be issues running the script on a network hardware since the script uses local files system to store price rate.